- A seriously good copy with Double Plus (A++) grades throughout – Ziggy Stardust in analog is simply a phenomenally good sounding recording

 - Until you hear one of these killer British pressings you simply cannot know what you are missing

-- A Rock & Pop Top 100 album, and Ken Scott’s engineering masterpiece
+- A Rock & Pop Top 100 album, and Ken Scott’s engineering masterpiece all rolled into one

 - 5 stars: “Fleshing out the off-kilter metallic mix with fatter guitars, genuine pop songs, string sections, keyboards, and a cinematic flourish, Ziggy Stardust is a glitzy array of riffs, hooks, melodrama, and style and the logical culmination of glam.”

 Drop the needle on any song.
 We guarantee you have never heard that song sound better.
 The mastering is superb.
 There’s really no “mastering” to listen for — all you’re really aware of is the music flowing from the speakers, freed from all the limitations that you’ve had to accept over the years.

 Unquestionably, this is the pinnacle of Glam Rock.
 Every track is superb; not a moment is less than stellar from beginning to end.

 Is it Bowie’s Masterpiece?